Complete Guide to an Online Associate Degree

 One of the most popular online associate degree concentrations is criminal justice.
 The overall curriculum will focus on police duties and responsibilities, many facets of the court system, and preparation for careers in correctional and juvenile justice facilitiesm, criminal investigation, and parole and private security officers.

 At the University of Phoenix, students can expect to complete the requirements for an Associate of Arts in Criminal Justice in about 25 months.
 Overall components of the course of study include criminal law basics, evidence guidelines and criminology.
-University of Phoenix is staffed by over 2,200 professionals having an average of 20 years of experience in their field of instruction.

 Students of Liberty University Online's online Associate of Arts in Criminal Justice will graduate prepared for entry-level positions in areas such as corrections, social services, and probation and parole services.
 The 60-credit course is also designed to help students easily transition to a four-year bachelor's degree program.